 Daniel Gluck lives in a care home and currently spends most of his time sleeping.
 Some chapters are reproductions of dreams he is having.
 He is visited by Elisabeth Demand who pretends to be his granddaughter when in fact they used to be neighbours.
 She is 32 years old and a contract junior lecturer at a university in London.
 They first met because, when she was younger, she had to do a homework about a neighbour.

 The novel is set after the United Kingdom EU membership referendum, and this is the main current event delved into.
 The divisions created by Brexit are overtly stated.
-Some people were sure to have done the right thing, while others thought it was a disaster.
+Some people were sure that they had done the right thing, while others thought that the outcome was a disaster.
 The way in which this disagreement is conveyed, through a paragraph full of repetitions of “All across the country”, has a musical element to it.
-Elisabeth also witnesses how some EU citizens are made feel unwelcome.
+Elisabeth also witnesses how some EU citizens are made to feel unwelcome.